 The Hong Kong Pass is a smart buy for travelers who want to visit multiple attractions each day.
 If used strategically, it can save you up to 50% on sightseeing admission costs.
 That’s hard to beat!

 Honestly, if you’re interested in a few of the pricier attractions, it’s hard not to get your money’s worth.
-This is especially true because one of the “attractions” is your transportation to and from the airport.
 If you plan ahead, you can probably score the pass on sale, making the deal even sweeter.